cs3157/recitations/midsemester-review-1.md

 -   If negative, invert all bits and add 1 to find out what number is represented

-The table shows the same bit pattern interpreted as unsigned and signed integers:
+The table shows the same bit pattern interpreted as unsigned and signed integers, assuming that integers are 3 bits long:

 Binary | unsigned decimal | two's complement decimal
 ------ | ---------------- | ------------------------